frol/bos-component-ts-starter/README.md

 Once you are ready to build a complex app on BOS using TypeScript:

 1. Fork this project
-2. Install dependencies: `npm install`
+2. Install dependencies: `pnpm install`
 3. Edit components
-4. Deploy: `npm run deploy` - [bos CLI](https://bos.cli.rs) will interactively ask for the details like which account you want to deploy the components to and how to sign the transaction
+4. Deploy: `pnpm run deploy` - [bos CLI](https://bos.cli.rs) will interactively ask for the details like which account you want to deploy the components to and how to sign the transaction

 ## Deployment